permutationlock/libaven/README.md

 then the formatter will error and report the offending line in the original source file.

+### Limitations

+The formatter will pretty-print preprocessor directives and macros, but it places heavy restrictions on their use.
+Firstly, the '##' operator is not allowed.
+Moreover, preprocessor directives all be a '#' followed by an identifier (or an 'if' or 'else' keyword), and then either a valid expression, a (non-terminated) statement or declaration, an initializer list, a header path, or any single token.
+Moreover, the source file must be parseable C (without semantic analysis) when all preprocessor directive lines removed.

+In practice, most files follow these rules unless they make use of compiler preprocessor extensions.
+I prefer restrictions like this to keep my macro use sane.
+In the few places in my own source code where these rules were not followed, the formatter immediately found the issue and it was simple to comply.

 ### Usage

 The default behavior is to read from `stdin` and write to `stdout`.